 - No unauthorized apps, games, or social media

 - Content filters for both family WiFi network and cell phone data to keep out the bad stuff

-Hopefully, by then you’d be a mature human being able to resist the pull of addictive technology without your parents’ help.
+Hopefully, by then you’d be a mature human being able to resist addictive technology without our help.